 Close to thirty years ago I checked into treatment for my alcoholism and addictions to other drugs.
 It was a terrific relief.

 I’d known for a long time that I was an alcoholic.
-I was totally unaware of AA’s existence, and that there was an effective treatment for addictive disease.
-In truth, I couldn’t have been entirely unaware, because I’d been dealing with drunks and addicts for years as a police officer.
+I was essentially unaware of AA and its purpose, and that there were effective treatments for addictive disease.
+I wasn’t entirely unaware, because I’d been dealing with drunks and addicts for years as a police officer.
 It had simply managed to escape me that AA and other programs were anything other than a place to dump problems that turned up back on the street later anyway.

 By the time my boss more-or-less forced me into treatment, I’d had most of the jackpots: divorce, foreclosures, evictions, loss of other people’s money as well as tons of my own, estrangement from relatives — all the fun things that we addicts collect along the way to perdition.
 My denial about my surface problems was pretty weak, and it didn’t take much for me to become accepting about treatment, then hopeful, and then enthusiastic.
 I ended up damned grateful to the Chief of Police and whoever advised him about how he should deal with his relatively high-ranking and increasingly visible problem.

 So I got sober and became a credit to my mother, my school, my family, my country and all that good stuff.
 I worked in the recovery field.
 I talked recovery.
 I even became a bit of a recovery guru, writing about addiction on my own and for treatment facilities that needed a down-to-earth approach to some of their material.
 But to a great degree I was a fraud, and I didn’t even know it myself.
 Continue reading